 The agency has said that 10 of Armstrong's former team-mates are prepared to testify against him.

 The cyclist has accused USADA of offering "corrupt inducements" to other riders.

 USADA also accuses Armstrong of being a "ring-leader" of systematic doping on his Tour de France winning teams.

-Tygart said shortly after Armstrong's statement that his agency would ban Armstrong from cycling for life and strip him of his titles.
+Mr Tygart said shortly after Armstrong's statement that his agency would ban Armstrong from cycling for life and strip him of his titles, according to AP.

-The cycling governing body the International Cycling Union (UCI) - which had backed Armstrong's attempt to challenge USADA's authority - has so far made no public comments on the latest developments.
+The cycling governing body the International Cycling Union (UCI) - which had backed Armstrong's challenge to challenge USADA's authority - has so far made no public comments on the latest developments.

 The BBC's cycling correspondent, Simon Brotherton, said the move was unusual for Armstrong but would deny USADA the chance to directly put their evidence to him.